yogsototh/yblog/Scratch/fr/blog/Absorb-Github-Events.md

 the worst of the list in term of language quality.

 As the choice is mine, I'll then choose Haskell.
 Haskell provide a really great control, a lot of error will be discarded naturally by the language properties.
 Concurrent and parallel programming will be _very_ easy to achieve.

+Don't forget one of the goal is also to provide an example tool.
+But in the real world, you also want to be able to handle thousands of events per second.

 The next article will certainly use clojure.